NicoleEic/Brain_and_Code/about.md

 permalink: /about/
 ---

-Nicole is a PhD student in Neuroscience at the University of Oxford.
+Nicole is a PhD student at the Wellcome Centre for Integrative Neuroscience (WIN) at the University of Oxford.

 If you have any questions or comments, please get in touch!